FAQ – The questions our team are most frequently asked

 – links to ticketing and Facebook;

-– if it concerns the latest release, we need the YouTube link of the latest video clip and/or the last album in MP3 and WAV along with its cover.
+latest video clip and/or the last album in MP3 and WAV along with its

 All these details are summarised in a document you can access here.